DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/Niccolo's Contract.md

-**Request**: Complete dossiers on the entire VerPlanck family and associates, including Linneaus, his siblings, his mother, and his fathers (both presumptive and biological).
+**Request**: Complete dossiers on the entire VerPlanck family and their associates.

+**Key Points**:
+- Linneaus
+- Linneaus's mother
+- Linneaus's fathers (presumptive and biological)
+- Linneaus's siblings
+- Associates, employees and servants of the Linneaus family and their various enterprises.

+**Information Seeking**
 - History and Relationships
 - Ties to any real estate or other property
 - Business interests, both public and secret